P.L. Light Expert Articles: Everything You Need To Know About Voltage For Your Grow Light Installation

 With the power supplies listed above what voltage can I use to run my luminaires?

-Once you know what voltage you have in your building you can move forward with deciding what voltage to use to power your luminaires (grow lights).
-If you want a specific voltage installed, transformers can be used to supply voltages that are not currently installed in your facility.
+Once you know what voltage you have in your building you can move forward with deciding what voltage to use to power your grow lights.
+If you want a specific voltage installed, transformers can supply voltages not currently installed in your facility.
 We always recommend speaking with an electrician before deciding what voltage to use to run your luminaires.

 With the help of an electrician, and depending on the voltage you have available at your facility, you can use the following voltages to power your luminaires: